 Despite announcing two different projects back then, it seems Stuart Black didn’t really work in the video game industry anymore after this.

 Enemy Front was re-announced during the Gamescom 2013 with, alongside Mark Bristol, Raphael Van Lierop as Freelance Creative Director.
-The project retained some design ideas from Stuart Black’s version, but some weapons and levels were cut, other levels were totally modified, with also a different tone in the story, a different main character, and some features like the different enemy types were dropped.
+The final game retained some design ideas from Stuart Black’s version, but some weapons and levels were cut, with also a different tone in the story, a different main character, a different art style and features like the different enemy types, the vehicles driving, the partially destructible environments and the customizable difficulty levels were dropped.
 Enemy Front was finally released in June 2014 and was met with mixed to negative reviews by the press.

 Not much is known about World of Mercenaries as information about it covered only 4 months.
 The game was officially announced in March 2012 by its developer, the Romanian subdivision of City Interactive, as we can read on MMOBomb: